 If disaster strikes, you need to be able to contact your employees.
 In some cases, your usual manner of communication may not be available.
 Your call center should keep a comprehensive list of each employee and regularly update their contact information.

 Regardless of the communication channel you choose, your employees should be informed and know which outlets to check for information from you.

 Consider your call center technology

-Is your call center utilizing Cloud technology or is your call center based on-premise?
+Is your call center utilizing cloud contact center technology or is your call center based on-premise?
 Your answer to this question greatly impacts how your call center handles an emergency.
 You need to consider and understand the limitations of your call center technology for any type of event.

 Traditional call center

 With an on-premise call center, your call center technology is completely housed at your physical office location.
 Because of that, your call center is 100% dependent on the hardware installed there.
 If a disaster impacts your ability to make it to your office or effects your office physically, your call center may be unable to function.

 If you have an on-premise call center, your disaster preparedness plan should include coordination with your building’s management team to make sure that your office is accessible and functional after a disaster.
 If it isn't, you'll need to work with them to gain access back to your office.